RMI/practices/prd_template.md

 *What would a roadmap of future improvements look like for this product if there was additional funding?
 Are there any additional capabilities that we might want to investigate and explore?*

-## Post-deliverable maintenance & Sunsetting
+## Post-Deliverable Maintenance & Sunsetting

 *What is the maintenance plan for this project once primary work is completed?
 Is SPD expected to own any solution and just provide access to the tool?
 Is SPD expected to provide ongoing support if there are any bugs/future issues?
 What is the plan to sunset this project?*